MemoS77/grandgames-public-sdk/en/README.md

 ## Graphic

-- Icon: PNG, square from 256x256 to 512x512 (bigger = better)
+- **icon.png** PNG, square from 256x256 to 512x512 (bigger = better)
-- Cover: WebP, 1020x240
+- **cover.webp** WebP, 1020x240
-- Picture for the catalogue: JPEG, rectangle.
-Ideally 800x470, but anything between 400x240 and 1024x512 will do.
+- **main.jpg** JPEG, rectangle.
+Ideally 800x470.
+Acceptable: 500x300, but anything between 400x240 and 800x470 will do.
 Visible proportions may vary, so it is advisable to have 10-20% safety zones around the edges of the image.

 ## Other